 It depends on your situation.
 The 15-year fixed-rate mortgage, another popular choice, is a shorter-term mortgage that’s good if you want to pay off your mortgage faster.
 The 15-year has a higher monthly payment, but you’ll pay less in interest than with a 30-year term – not only does a 30-year have a higher interest rate than a 15-year, but you’ll also accrue more interest because the loan takes longer to pay off.

 You also might consider an adjustable rate mortgage (ARM).
 ARMs are 30-year loans that can offer lower fixed interest rates for the first few years of the loan.
-Then, after a specified amount of time, your rate will change annually based on the market with caps in place for the maximum rate you can pay.
+Then, after a specified amount of time, your rate will change every 6 months based on the market with caps in place for the maximum rate you can pay.

 ARMs can be good for people who don’t think they’ll stay in their home long-term, but they might feel like a bit of a gamble, as it’s hard to know whether your rate will go up or down after the fixed period has passed.